Sanmina Corporation (SANM)

 Sanmina is an electronics manufacturing services (EMS) company formed from the combination of Sanmina and SCI Corp. in 2001.
 Key markets include communications, enterprise networking & storage, automotive, industrial, medical, consumer, defense & aerospace, and multimedia.
 In addition to providing traditional EMS services such as printed circuit board assembly and final product assembly & test, Sanmina also participates in higher-margin vertical businesses, including equipment enclosures and printed circuit board fabrication.

-RatingPrice TargetStocks are mixed at midday on Tuesday.
-This is one of the busiest day
+RatingPrice TargetStocks are lower at midday on Tuesday.
+Earnings season is humming